gchq/sleeper/scripts/test/nightly/README.md

 cd sleeper
 ```

+When running the performance build, which runs every test suite in parallel, it is recomended to have at least 350GiB
+volume size on the running EC2 with an instance type that has at least 4vCPU's and 32GiB Memory.

 ### Configuration

 You can configure the nightly tests inside the builder.
 Note that any files you put in the builder under the